-Mathematics - Extension 1 UNIT ATAR Board Developed Course 1 А Prerequisites: Students must also study Mathematics Advanced.
-Recommended that they also experience the topics Polynomials, Logarithms, Functions and other Graphs, and Circle Geometry from Stage 5.3.
-Exclusions: Mathematics Standard Cost: Nil Major Project: No This course is for students with a high mathematical competence and a willingness to be diligent in home study.
-It is for those who have demonstrated a mastery of the skills of Stage 5 Mathematics and who are interested in the study of further skills and ideas in Mathematics.
-The course is intended to give these students a thorough understanding of and competence in aspects of Mathematics, including many which are applicable to the real world.
-This course is a recommended minimum basis for further studies in mathematics at tertiary level.
-Main Topics Covered: The Year 11 course covers: The Year 12 course cove Functions Trigonometric functions Calculus Combinatorics Course Requirements: No specific requirements.
-External Assessment: Proof Vectors Calculus Statistical Analysis A two hour written examination.
+Mathematics - Extension 1 UNIT ATAR

+Board Developed Course 1 А

+Prerequisites: Students must also study Exclusions: Mathematics Standard

+Mathematics Advanced.
+Recommended that

+they also experience the topics Polynomials,

+Logarithms, Functions and other Graphs, and

+Circle Geometry from Stage 5.3.

+Cost: Nil Major Project: No

+Course Description:

+This course is for students with a high mathemat • • -

+in home study.
+It is for those who have demonstra 5 0

+and who are interested in the study of further

+intended to give these students a thorough un 5 •

+Mathematics, including many which are applicabl rse is a reco mmended

+minimum basis for further studies in mathematic s at tertiary level.

+Main Topics Covered:

+The Year 11 course covers: The Year 12 course cover rs:

+Functions Proof

+Trigonometric functions Vectors

+Calculus Calculus

+Combinatorics Statistical Analysis

+Course Requirements:

+No specific requirements.

+External Assessment:

+A two hour written examination.